 Your comprehensive travel guide to Tunisia - All in one place!

 Often seen as simply a beach destination, Tunisia has a bucketful of surprising tourist attractions and things to do for those that venture off the sandy shores.
-This is North Africa wrapped up into one bite-sized package, with vast Sahara dunes, mammoth ancient ruins, and exotic cities that are home to a sprawling tangle of souks.
+This is North Africa wrapped up into one package, with vast Sahara dunes, mammoth ancient ruins, and exotic cities.
 Tunisia was Rome's breadbasket, and the cultural remains that the Romans left behind are more than enough reason to visit.
 But the history of Arab Empires has also bestowed the country with some of the region's most beautiful examples of Islamic architecture.

 The Atlas Mountains extend northeast from the Algerian border to the Mediterranean Sea.
 To the north and east of those mountains the topography is generally characterized by low, rolling hills and flat coastal areas.